hats-finance/hats-contracts/docs/roles.md

 The `owner` of a hatvault created by the registry is the same registry owner.

 - can call `transferOwnership` and `renounceOwnership`
-- can call `updateVaultInfo` to change the vault's properties
+- can call `updateVaultInfo` to change some of the vault's properties (description, it is paused for deposits?)
 - can call `setVestingParams` set vesting parameters for bounty paid
-- can call `setBountySplit` set how the bounty is split betwen security researcher, committee and governance
+- can call `setBountySplit` set how the bounty is split between security researcher, committee and governance
 - can call `setCommittee` but only if the committee has not checked in yet
 - can call `setRewardController`  and set the reward controller